 Neighbourhood Plan Policies Environment Natural environment The tranquil rural character of the Parish will be respected and enhanced through small scale development which is consistent with and sympathetic to the countryside setting.
 Important views will be retained into and out of the settlements and the dark skies will be respected.
-E1: Rural Character and Views E2: Dark Skies and Tranquility The special landscape of the Howardian Hills Area of Outstanding Natural Beauty will be protected.
+E1: Rural Character and Views E2: Dark Skies and Tranquillity The special landscape of the Howardian Hills National Landscape will be protected.
 New development which affects the ridgeline and the edges of the ridgetop settlements will be carefully controlled.
 NE1: Protecting the Landscape The diversity of wildlife and habitats will be protected and enhanced and new development will be expected to contribute to green infrastructure and biodiversity.
 NE2:Biodiversity Historic Environment The distinctive and individual historic characteristics of Terrington, the hamlets and the landscape will be preserved and enhanced.
-HE1: Conservation Area and its setting HE2: Protecting Local Heritage Assets
+HE1: Conservation Area and its Setting HE2: Protecting Local Heritage Assets

-Neighbourhood Plan Policies Sustainable Development New development High quality design will be secured in all new development, reflecting the character of the Parish.
+Neighbourhood Plan Policies Sustainable Development New Development High quality design will be secured in all new development, reflecting the character of the Parish.
 SD1: High Quality Design Sustainable building design and methods, along with energy and water efficient measures will be encouraged.
-SD2: Provision of Energy Efficient Buildings SD3: Water Management and Efficiency Traffic and transport The roads will be safe and accessible for pedestrians and parking will be T1: Car Parking required for both new development and local facilities.
-T2: Provision for pedestrians, cyclists and horseriders The footpaths, cycle routes and bridleways network will be retained and improved and new links will be encouraged.
-T2: Provision for pedestrians, cyclists and horseriders Community Community facilities Existing community facilities will be protected.
+SD2: Provision of Energy Efficient Buildings SD3: Water Management and Efficiency Traffic and Transport The roads will be safe and accessible for pedestrians and parking will be required for both new development and local facilities.
+T1: Car Parking T2: Provision for Pedestrians, Cyclists and Horseriders The footpaths, cycle routes and bridleways network will be retained and improved and new links will be encouraged.
+T2: Provision for Pedestrians, Cyclists and Horseriders Community Community Facilities Existing community facilities will be protected.
 New facilities or improvements to existing facilities will be encouraged to enhance opportunities for community cohesion.
-C1: Community facilities Local Green Spaces will be protected and enhanced.
+C1: Community Facilities Local Green Spaces will be protected and enhanced.
 C2: Local Green Spaces Local Business and Agriculture Business and employment opportunities appropriate to the rural setting will be supported including the reuse of existing buildings and farm diversification.
 C3: Supporting Local Employment and Agriculture